writetohoney/ai-in-public-sector/resources/reading-list.md

 - America's AI Action Plan (2025) — for comparison

 ## Session 12 — Governing AI II: comparative approaches
+> See also the [governance models catalogue](./governance-models.md) — the same comparative lens at the institutional and arm's-length level.

 - Taiwan's Emerging AI Governance: Building from the Basic Act to the Hard Questions of Data and Copyright — Kai-Shen Huang, NBR (2026)
 - The Velocity White Papers — Government of Alberta (2026)